Teething Symptoms - How to Tell if Your Baby Is Teething

 - A teething rash.
-This is a rash that is often found on a teething baby’s chin from all the drooling.
+This rash is often found on a teething baby’s chin from all the drooling.
 The saliva can irritate the skin, which is what causes the rash.
-You can use coconut oil as a barrier cream, which is great for a baby’s skin and does not contain harsh ingredients; this can be used by eczema prone babies too.
+You can use coconut oil as a barrier cream, which is great for a baby’s skin and does not contain harsh ingredients; this can be used by eczema-prone babies too.
 You can also prevent this by keeping your baby’s chin clean and dry.

 - Waking up at night more often than usual and making moaning sounds while asleep.

-- Acid Reflux symptoms may flare up, the baby may especially start spitting up more often.
+- Acid Reflux symptoms may flare up; the baby may start spitting up more often.

 - The baby may become extra fussy at the breast.

 - Ear tugging and eye rubbing.
 The pain and inflammation from the gums can move up to the ears and eyes.

 - Excessive drooling.
 You may notice that even your baby’s clothes get wet from all the dribbling.
 You can start using a bib during the day to catch all that extra saliva.

 - A little bleeding in the gums may be caused by the teeth breaking through the skin.

 - A teething fever may occur just before a tooth cuts through the gum.
 The inflammation of the gums causes the fever.
 This should be a low fever, not higher than 39 degrees Celsius.

 - A diaper rash.
 Caused by the additional saliva that is swallowed from excessive drooling.